isomerpages/moe-yuyingsec/_useful-links/Direct School Admission.md

 <p>Students studying in MOE mainstream primary schools will receive their
 DSA-Sec results together with their PSLE results by the end of November.
-Students who are not studying in MOE mainstream primary schools will receive their DSA-Sec results from PPSB via email.
+Students who are not studying in MOE mainstream primary schools will receive their DSA-Sec results via email.
 Secondary schools will be able to download the list of successful DSA-Sec students allocated to them using the Placement System for Secondary Schools (PSSS).</p>
 <p></p>
 <p><strong>Successful DSA-Sec Students</strong>.
 Students who took PSLE and
 are successful in the DSA-Sec are NOT allowed to participate in the S1